efabless/chipcraft---mest-course/reference_designs/README.md

 # Reference Designs for Makerchip Tiny Tapeout Projects

-This directory collects reference designs and starter templates that may be useful for final project and the Makerchip-based Tiny Tapeout ecosystem in general.
+This directory collects reference designs, starter templates, and past projects that may be useful for final project and the Makerchip-based Tiny Tapeout ecosystem in general.

 Here are some final projects from ChipCraft 1 AFRL OH: